MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iogetdmaadapter.md

 ### -param DeviceDescription [in]

 Pointer to a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/ns-wdm-_device_description">DEVICE_DESCRIPTION</a> structure, which describes the attributes of the physical device.
+Regardless of the version set in the DEVICE_DESCRIPTION structure, this function always returns `DMA_ADAPTER->Version == 1`.

 ### -param NumberOfMapRegisters [out]